veselosky/control-escape/content/linux/lx-swinstall.md

 type: article
 title: "Installing Software on Linux"
 description:
   "How to install software on your Linux system.
-Describes the tools and commands you will need, with specific references for debian,ubuntu, fedora, mandriva, and compiling from source."
+Detailed commands for debian, ubuntu, fedora, and compiling from source."
 dateCreated: "2011-06-03T22:52:56-0400"
 date: "2025-08-23T10:52:56-0400"